Indian Saag recipe

 Spices for Indian Saag recipe

 • Add the coriander and cumin seeds to a heavy-pan and roast briefly until the intense fumes start smoking.
-Remove from the heat and grind as finely as possible; we use a coffee grinder.
+Remove from the heat and mill as finely as possible; we use a coffee grinder.

 • Add the butter to the pan and stir in the coarsely-chopped garlic, peppadew and turmeric for a minute or two.